PaintNet: Unstructured Multi-Path Learning from 3D Point Clouds for Robotic Spray Painting: EXPERIMENTS

 \subsection{Implementation Details}

-Our pipeline leverages an encoder architecture based on PointNet++~\cite{Qi_Pointnet++_2017}, that acts as a feature extractor from the input point cloud of 5120 down-sampled 3D points to a latent space of dimensionality 1024.
+Our pipeline leverages an encoder architecture based on PointNet++~\cite{Qi_Pointnet++_2017}, that acts as a feature extractor from the input point cloud of 5120 3D points to a latent space of dimensionality 1024.
 A 3-layer MLP is then appended to generate output poses, with hidden size (1024,1024) and output size $(\lambda \times 6) \times K^*$.
-Out of each 6D pose vector, the 3D part related to orientation is encoded as a unit vector by applying an L2-normalization to the dedicated 3 output neurons.
+We encode the orientation of output 6D poses as a 3D unit vector---rather than Euler angles---by applying an L2-normalization to the 3 output neurons corresponding to the orientation components of the predicted pose.
+Consequently, ground truth Euler Angles are converted into 2-DoF 3D unit vectors and used as ground-truth in~(\ref{eq1}), effectively penalising predicted orientations according to cosine similarity.
 This is permitted by our conic spray gun model, which is invariant to rotations around the approach axis.
-Consequently, ground truth Euler Angles are converted into 2-DoF unit vectors and used as ground-truth in~(\ref{eq1}), effectively penalising predicted orientations according to cosine similarity.
-A weight vector is introduced when computing the difference between $\by$ and $\bs$ to properly combine location and orientation.
+A weight vector is introduced when computing the distance between $\by$ and $\bs$ to properly combine location and orientation.
 Overall, we optimize our loss function $\mathcal{L}$ with $\alpha=0.5$, orientation vectors weighted by $0.25$, learning rate $10^{-3}$, Adam optimizer, and $1200$ epochs.

 To cope with limited training data, we initialize our network with pre-trained weights from a shape classification task on ModelNet~\cite{wu_modelnet_2014}.
 Input point clouds and ground truth paths are normalized during training by independently centering to zero mean and down-scaling by a category-specific factor.
 Rather than directly dealing with poses densely sampled every 4ms, we down-sample expert trajectories to a number of poses $L=\{2000, 500, 4000, 1000\}$ respectively for \{\emph{cuboids}, \emph{windows}, \emph{shelves}, \emph{containers}\} (or $L=2000$ for join-training experiments in Sec.~\ref{subsec:generalization}).
 Finally, we randomly split each category into training-test sets with 80\%-20\% respective proportions.
 All results reported in the manuscript are computed on previously unseen test instances.